bymarkone/timelanguage/README.md

 ```

 What you will see next is the prompt of the repl.
 As we mentioned before, TLan is a terminal app, and operates through the repl.
-You can type commands related to all the four domains (i.e, purpose, planning, schedule and tracking).
+You can type commands related to all the four domains (i.e, purpose, planning, schedule, and tracking).
 These commands allow you to do things like editing files and seeing dashboards.

 In the context of purpose, you can try the command ```goals```.
 ```